ministryofjustice/hmpps-delius-api/doc/architecture/decisions/0008-be-specific-in-community-api-and-general-in-delius-api.md

 post-processing logic or validation).
 These can be identified and developed over time and in priority order.

-Community API gives us is a place to model and encapsulate the complexity of the Delius API usage, enabling Studio teams to interact with Delius without needing deep knowledge of implementation details.
+Community API gives us a place to model and encapsulate the complexity of the Delius API usage, enabling Studio teams to interact with Delius without needing deep knowledge of implementation details.
 This may mean encoding specific Delius reference data values into Community API endpoints as static